ssabagg/ssabagg/README.md

 # 💫 About Me:
 Hello!
 I'm Omar, a Business Intelligence Manager at TE Connectivity.
-I'm passionate about leveraging data to drive business insights and solutions.
-With a Master of Data Science from Universidad del Valle de México, I specialize in Python, SQL, Tableau, and Machine Learning.
-I excel in transforming complex datasets into actionable business intelligence and am particularly skilled in using Python for data analysis and machine learning.<br>
+With a Master of Data Science from Universidad del Valle de México, my expertise lies in Python, SQL, Tableau, and Machine Learning.
+I'm passionate about transforming complex data into actionable insights and use my technical skills to influence data-driven decisions.<br>

 ## 🐍 Python and Data Science:
-As a dedicated Python Data Science Developer, I've honed my skills in data manipulation, analysis, and visualization to turn data into compelling stories.
-I have extensive experience with libraries such as Pandas, NumPy, Matplotlib, and Scikit-Learn and have utilized them in projects to deliver insights and predictive models that drive decision-making.
-I’m also proficient in machine learning algorithms and have a strong understanding of data structures and algorithms critical for high-performance data processing.
+My journey as a Python Data Science Developer involves extensive use of data manipulation, analysis, and visualization libraries such as Pandas, NumPy, Matplotlib, and Scikit-Learn.
+I excel in creating predictive models and insightful analytics that inform strategic decision-making and have a strong foundation in machine learning algorithms and data structures.

 ### 📊 Python Projects:
 - **Demand Forecasting System**: Developed a robust forecasting model using Python’s Scikit-Learn to predict future demand, improving inventory management and reducing costs.